MathewsTanui/Phase-1-Week-1-Code-Challenge/Student Grade Generator/README.md

-# Phase-1-Week-1-Code-Challenge
+# CODE CHALLENGE SOLUTIONS
-Code Challenge Solutions
-This repository contains solutions to three code challenges written in JavaScript.
+This repository contains JavaScript solutions to three coding challenges.

-Challenges
+# Challenges
-Challenge 1: Student Grade Generator
+# Challenge 1: Student Grade Generator
-This program prompts the user to input student marks and outputs the corresponding grade based on the marks:
+This program prompts the user to input student marks and outputs the corresponding grade based on the marks.

-A > 79
-B - 60 to 79
-C - 59 to 49
-D - 40 to 49
-E - less than 40.
-Challenge 2: Speed Detector
+# Challenge 2: Speed Detector
-This program takes the speed of a car as input and determines the demerit points based on the speed:
+A program that takes the speed of a car as input and determines the demerit points based on the speed.
+It also checks if the license is suspended.

-If the speed is less than 70, it prints "Ok".
-For every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints the total number of demerit points.
-If the driver gets more than 12 points, the function prints: "License suspended".
-Challenge 3: Net Salary Calculator
+# Challenge 3: Net Salary Calculator
-This program calculates an individual’s net salary by getting the inputs of basic salary and benefits.
-It calculates the payee (i.e., Tax), NHIF deductions, NSSF deductions, gross salary, and net salary based on the provided rates.

-# Net Salary Calculator

-This is a simple net salary calculator that calculates an individual's net salary based on the provided basic salary and benefits.
+This program calculates an individual’s net salary based on the provided basic salary and benefits.

-## How to Use

-1. Enter the basic salary and benefits in the input fields.
-2. Click on the "Calculate Net Salary" button.
-3. The net salary will be displayed below the form.

-## Formula Used

-The net salary is calculated using the following formula:
+# Usage
+For each challenge, open the corresponding HTML file in your browser.
+Follow the instructions provided in the respective web page to interact with the program.
+Enjoy exploring the functionalities!
+Additional Notes
+Feel free to explore the JavaScript code in the index.js file for each challenge to understand how the solutions are implemented.